pintoso/fix-AutoRun-vanguard/README.md

 you can also [compile it yourself](#compiling)

 ## How to use
-1. Download & run executable as admin
+1. Download & run as admin
 2. Run VALORANT
 3. Accept and Restart